-Here is a structure we will use in Lab 10.
-The graph is represented as a vertexMap -- a HashMap<String, Vertex>.
-Vertex is a class that represents one node of the graph.
+Here is a structure we will use for a number of graph algorithms, including Lab 9.

+- A. The graph is represented as a HashMap<String,Vertex>.
+If you give this map the name of a vertex it will give you back the structure for that vertex. - B. Vertex is a class that represents one node of the graph.
 The class variables for Vertex include